LionscraftTeam/DUCK-Knowledge-Base/CONTRIBUTING.md

   This is because unless a large Pull request is adopted very quickly, it complicates the development of all other Pull Requests while it is pending.
 - It is helpful if you manage to follow all the editorial conventions, provide links, etc. However, all Pull Requests will be reviewed and if it seems necessary edited, so if you are not going to do this you should still feel free to make the proposal and know that your contribution is appreciated.

-## What happens next?

-Issues and Pull Requests are assigned at least one milestone, which refers to a meeting at which they can be discussed and decided.

-If they seem to contribute in a direction that is already clearly settled, they are likely to be labeled "[Bulk Resolution](https://github.com/LionscraftTeam/DUCK-Knowledge-Base/labels/bulk%20resolution)" with the expectation that no formal discussion will be needed to approve them, although if someone objects at the meeting or in comments, this automatic adoption will not happen.

-Otherwise they are likely to be labeled "[Question](https://github.com/LionscraftTeam/DUCK-Knowledge-Base/labels/question)", and discussed, with likely possible outcomes including:
-- the item can be closed with no plans to continue discussion, or
-- accepted "as is", or
-- accepted with some changes that seem to match the spirit, or
-- returned for further work and/or discussion.

-If they are labeled "[Help Wanted](https://github.com/LionscraftTeam/DUCK-Knowledge-Base/labels/help%20wanted)", it generally means that more information is sought.
-That might include further explanation or more specific work.